AroraShreshth/wasender/docs/messages.md

 // --- Individual Message Type Examples Follow ---
 ```

-**Note:** Replace `"path-to-your-sdk/main"` and `"path-to-your-sdk/messages"` with the actual paths to your SDK files.
+**Note:** Replace `"wasenderapi"` and `"path-to-your-sdk/messages"` with the actual paths to your SDK files.
 Also, set the `WASENDER_API_KEY` environment variable.

 ## Sending Different Message Types

-The SDK uses a generic `wasender.send()` method that accepts a discriminated union `WasenderMessagePayload`.
+The SDK uses a generic `wasenderapi.send()` method that accepts a discriminated union `WasenderMessagePayload`.
 You define the `messageType` and provide the corresponding properties.

 ### 1. Text Message